 Through increased coordination with the Housing Authority of the City of Austin (HACA), additional criteria will be developed that may allow public housing tenants additional consideration in accessing homeowner housing developed through the AHFC and through local Community Development Housing Organizations (CHDO).
 Tenants of manufactured housing will be encouraged to participate through several homeownership fairs scheduled to be conducted in areas with high levels of manufactured housing.
 Through the information and training provided during the fairs, tenants of manufactured housing will be encouraged to become homeowners, rather than renters.
-Further follow up with tenants will help identify the low-income households that may be able to take advantage of existing homeownership opportunities.
-Low-income household tenants unable to qualify for homeownership because of issues such as debt, credit, and income may be referred to accredited housing counseling providers.
+Further follow up with tenants will help identify the low-income households that may be able to take advantage of existing homeownership because of issues such as debt, credit, and income may be referred to accredited housing counseling providers.